 Fear not!
 While some would have you believe that keeping wood frame snowshoes in working order is something akin to coaxing an orchid into bloom, with a little preventative maintenance an owner of a pair of traditionals can reliably expect years of their special function and aesthetics.

 After acquiring a pair of traditional snowshoes—be they a brand new pair from a manufacturer or retailer, or a used set purchased at auction or an antique shop—it is important to weather treat them prior to use and subsequently between seasons.

-This treatment consists of light sanding and lacquering with spar varnish and helps limit entry of moisture to the frames and webbing, both to avoid adding weight during use by soaking the wood and babiche and to prevent long-term damage caused by repeated swelling and drying.
+This treatment consists of light sanding and lacquering with spar varnish and helps limit entry of moisture to the frames and webbing, both to avoid added weight during use by soaking the wood and babiche, and to prevent long-term damage caused by repeated swelling and drying.
 The treatment process requires a well-ventilated work area and the following items:

 - 150 grit sandpaper

 - Latex or nitrile gloves